bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The information returned from this method is for optimization purposes only.
 The AS MAY deny any request, or any portion of a request, even if it lists a capability as supported.
-For example, a given client can be registered with the `mtls` key proofing mechanism, but the AS also returns other proofing methods, then the AS will deny a request from that client using a different proofing mechanism.
+For example, a given RC can be registered with the `mtls` key proofing mechanism, but the AS also returns other proofing methods, then the AS will deny a request from that RC using a different proofing mechanism.